Private Investigator Jobs

 The Different Types of Private Investigator Jobs

 All private investigators during their career will encounter a whole spectrum of investigation work.
 From tracking down debtors, to number crunching a financial crime, to murder cases gone cold; the job of an investigator is sweepingly diverse.
 Despite the general population of investigators doing a little of everything, there is a place for different types of special investigation jobs.
 Some investigators prefer to specialize in one particular field and become expert in that field.
 Some of these types of investigation jobs are:

 A Criminal Investigator usually works for a government agency, whether locally or at a State level.
 These Special Agents are sworn law enforcement officers with the authority to investigate and enforce state and federal criminal laws.
 Special Agents conduct criminal investigations including, violent crime, drug violations, conspiracies and organized crime.

-A Legal Investigator's occupation primarily exists working with law firms, lawyers and attorneys.
+A Legal Investigator's occupation is primarily working with law firms, lawyers and attorneys.
 The purpose of the legal investigator is to work with the legal team, finding and reviewing evidence of cases objectively.
-The job of a legal investigator will include locating witnesses, interviews, and fact gathering tasks.
+The job of a legal investigator will include locating witnesses, conducting interviews, and fact gathering tasks.

 A Criminal Defense Investigator's task is to assist the defendant in a court case who has been accused of a crime.
 The defense investigator will have the duties of reviewing the police reports for accuracy, and (similar to the Legal Investigator) will be required to find witnesses, gather evidence and prepare court exhibits.